CarlosLongarela/WordPress-development-Server/README.md

 ## Configure it with the base system (Gridpane)

 * Create server from GridPane.
+* Execute the Gridpane commands on machine connected by SSH as root.

 ## Configure base tools
 * Install ZSH `# apt install zsh`